Antambahoaka: Fady

 A strong fady among the Antambahoaka, termed the fady kamamba, prohibits the raising of twins, particularly in the area around Mananjary.
 Economic and social pressures have led families in neighboring communities to also follow this practice.
 It is believed that twins will bring bad luck to the family that raises them and to the broader community.
 Consequently, if a woman gives birth to twins she is expected to abandon them in the wilderness to die of exposure; historically the children were strangled immediately after birth by the village sorcerer.
 An increasing number of families are unwilling to adhere to this taboo and have been ostracised by the community, typically being forced to leave their home village to live at the outskirts of another.
 This practice is regularly denounced by national and international bodies as contradictory to the United Nations' 1989 Convention on the Rights of the Child, to which Madagascar is a signatory, but the custom is deeply rooted.
 Twins are forbidden from participating in the Sambatra festivities, are not allowed to join the annual ritual of preparing the king's paddy fields for planting, and are excluded both from the family tomb and from being considered a familial ancestor after their death.
 Local and international human rights organizations are partnering with the Malagasy government to bring an end to this practice.

 Funeral rites

 The Antambahoaka bury their dead in a kibory, a house in the forest far from the village.

 Dance and music

 The antsa, a traditional polyharmonic singing style performed by women, is popular among the Antambahoaka.
 At major festivals, music is played on a conch shell (antsiva) that has been drilled with finger holes.
 Music is typically accompanied by the hazolahy, a large, deep-toned drum.

 Language

-The Antambahoaka speak the eastern dialect of the Malagasy language, which is spoken throughout Madagascar.
-Several Arabic words have entered the Antambahoaka vocabulary.
+The Antambahoaka speak Antambahoaka, a Malagasy dialect close Southern Betsimisaraka and Southeastern dialects.
 The local dialect was originally written using sorabe, the Arabic alphabet adapted to transcribe the Malagasy language.
 Today, only a small number of specially educated Antambahoaka have learned to read and write using the sorabe script.
 In addition, a "secret language" using a blend of Arabic, Malagasy and Creole words was historically spoken among ombiasy to communicate confidential knowledge and rites.